-b.
-Students then write a report on their findings.
 Encourage students to talk about both the differences between genders as well as across generations.
 This will enable them to use expressions of comparisons.
 Ask students to explain what they think the significance of these differences might be and how to correct for any potential problems.
-Encourage students to look at the example phrases they can include when writing about their ideas.
+Encourage students to look at the examples provided of phrases they can include when writing about their ideas.